MurdoMaclachlan/ToR-Repost-Collection/wojak/README.md

 Huge credit to u/KomaedaEatsBagels, who did a fantastic job creating these templates.

+Files with markdown formatting have a source and a preview, files that are pure text have only a source.

 > Structure of each listing:
 > **Meme Name**: Brief Description
  ([source]())